hareltidi/PathOfTheInfected/README.md

 # PathOfTheInfected
-the repository wher ethe development of PathOfTheInfected takes place
+the repository where the development of PathOfTheInfected takes place